 Long-Term Behavioral Changes After Neutering

-As weeks turn into months, the long-term effects of neutering on a dog’s behavior become more evident.
+The weeks are turning into months, the long-term effects of neutering on a dog’s behavior become more evident.
 The full impact of hormonal adjustments may take several months to manifest.

 Hormonal Balance Adjustment Period